Roblox/avatar-evolution/index.md

 - Improved mesh and animation importers.
 - And more exciting features, coming soon!

-Even though it's still early and these features are in varying stages of pre-release development we're releasing a special beta build of Roblox Studio where you can try them all today.
+Even though it's still early and these features are in varying stages of pre-release development we're releasing a special beta build of Roblox Studio where you can try them today.

-Everything here is subject to change before release.
+Everything here is subject to change before release!

-If you try it, let us know what you think.
-We're putting this build out in an early when we still have the freedom to make dramatic changes as we integrate feedback.
-Your feedback matters!
+Let us know what you think!
+We're putting this build out in an early state to get your feedback while we still have the freedom to make large changes before it goes live.
+Help us shape the future of Roblox!

 # Studio Beta Build